simplyboo6/Vimtur/README.md

 ### General Guidance

 When upgrading major releases upgrades are only supports sequentially.
 For example going from version 4 to 5 is okay and going from 3 to 4 is okay (with notes below).
 However you can't directly go from 3 to 5, you must first go to 4 and make sure that all updates have completed first.

+### Upgrade from V4 to V5

+Version 5 removes command line arguments in favour solely of environment variables.
+The only previously used flag was `-c` or `--config`, this is now replaced by `CONFIG_FILE`.

 ### Upgrade from V3 to V4